What are Medicaid Asset Protection Trusts (MAPTs) and What are the Alternatives?

 “How do we help maintain independence and safety for as long as possible?”

-Effective Alternatives
+Effective Alternatives to MAPTs

 For many families, better outcomes come from focusing on:

-Downsizing a primary residence at the right time
+Downsizing a primary residence at the right time.

-Planning for in-home health care and support
+Planning for in-home health care and support.

-Maintaining liquidity for care needs
+Maintaining liquidity for care needs.

-Coordinating estate, tax, and care planning together
+Coordinating estate, tax, and care planning together.

 Utilizing financial products offered through your financial advisor may help meet these goals.
 Some of the more common products used today are: